Joshua-Pauly/Matching-Features/README.md

 # Matching-Features

-This project uses Harris, SURF, and ORB algorithims to detect features from two different images of Penn State Campus.
+This project uses Harris, SURF, and ORB algorithms to detect features from two different images of Penn State Campus.

-For Haris the algorithm only picked up on 3 matched points.
+For HARRIS the algorithm only picked up on 3 matched points.
 ![image](https://github.com/user-attachments/assets/54ca3d89-4cac-495c-a02f-617cbec6b9f6)

 SURF picked up on the most match points but had errors in matching them.